Fractional distortion in hyperbolic groups: Introduction

 As noise advances across successive tracks it increases exponentially in length.
 A consequence of the small-cancellation condition enjoyed by the Rips words used in the defining relators is that noise cannot substantially cancel within a diagram---it must instead emerge on the boundary.
 Therefore, if we assume that $w$ is of minimal length among all words on the generators of $G$ that equal $\chi$ in $G$, then almost all this noise must emerge in $\chi$.
 If many noise letters emerge in $w$, then their blow up en route there would result in it being possible to cut a subdiagram out of $\Delta$ to get a new diagram that demonstrated a shorter word than $w$ equals $\chi$ in $G$.

-This also has helpful consequences for the orientation of tracks---see Lemma~\ref{lem: Layout lemma}.
+This also has helpful consequences for the orientation of tracks---in ways made precise in Lemma~\ref{lem: Layout lemma}.
 In short, they must be oriented towards $\chi$ because otherwise they would act as blockades for the flow of noise.

-\item \emph{$(a_2, b_q)$-tracks.} The subject of Section~\ref{sec: a2bq tracks}, these are paths through van~Kampen diagrams that cross successive $a_2$- and $b_q$-edges.
+\item \emph{$(a_2, b_q)$-tracks.} These are paths through van~Kampen diagrams that cross successive $a_2$- and $b_q$-edges.
+They are the subject of Section~\ref{sec: a2bq tracks}.
 Examples are found in Figures~\ref{fig:QDiagram} and \ref{fig:G2Diagram}.
 In most defining relators of $G$ there are either zero or two $a_2$-letters, and ditto for $b_q$-letters.
 If an $(a_2, b_q)$-track enters a 2-cell labelled by such a relator across an $a_2$-edge, then it exists across the other $a_2$-edge, and ditto for $b_q$-edges.
 However our presentation for $G$ has a defining relator ($r_{1, q-1}$ of Figure~\ref{fig:relations}) with one $a_2$-letter and one $b_q$-letter, and a defining relator ($r_{2, q}$ of Figure~\ref{fig:relations}) that has two $a_2$-letters and two $b_q$-letters.
 On entering the 2-cell of the former type across its $a_2$-edge it exits across its $b_q$-edge (or vice versa).
 On entering a 2-cell of the latter type across an $a_2$-edge (resp.\ $b_q$-edge), it exits across the $b_q$-edge (resp.\ $a_2$-edge) that is oriented the same way.
 These conventions ensure that every $a_2$- and $b_q$-edge in a van~Kampen diagram over $G$ is crossed by exactly one $(a_2, b_q)$-track, no $(a_2, b_q)$-track can cross itself, and no two $(a_2, b_q)$-tracks can cross each other.
 So $(a_2, b_q)$-tracks associate to every $b_q$-edge in a diagram $\Delta$ a pair of edges labelled by $a_2$ or $b_q$ on the boundary.
-So, if the automorphism $\varphi$ gives $\sim \! n^{p}$ growth within $\Delta$, then the length of $w$ must be $\succeq \! n^{q}$.